cmauroie/TestOpenPay/README.md

 ## Photos tab:

+**The tab 4 is not configured with Room for data storage**(Due to time issues, it was not possible to integrate the room.)
 This tab requested: Capture or select one or more images from the device's gallery and upload them to Firebase Storage.

 This tab includes 4 buttons (TAKE PHOTO, GALLERY, SAVE PHOTO, SAVE PHOTOS).